 The bacteria in plaque react with sugars and starches in food and form an acid that can eat away the enamel on your teeth, leading to white marks, cavities or gum disease.

 Early gum disease is reversible with professional help and good home care, but if it’s ignored it can get worse.
 Gum disease is usually painless, so you need to pay attention to signs like bleeding, or swollen and puffy gums.
-Carefully follow Dr. Fagala and staff's directions on hygiene to avoid these problems.
+Carefully follow the hygiene directions you get from Dr. Fagala, Dr. Boling, and our staff to avoid these problems.

 *Some Video and Text Courtesy of the American Association of Orthodontists